rootlake/StarField3D/README.md

 #### Option 1: GitHub Pages (Recommended)

+**Automatic Deployment (Recommended)**

+The repository includes a GitHub Actions workflow that automatically deploys to GitHub Pages:

 1. Push repository to GitHub
 2. Go to repository Settings → Pages
+3. Under "Source", select "GitHub Actions"
+4. The workflow will automatically deploy when you push to the `main` branch
+5. Your site will be available at `https://rootlake.github.io/StarField3D/`

+**Manual Deployment (Alternative)**

+If you prefer manual deployment:

+1. Push repository to GitHub
+2. Go to repository Settings → Pages
 3. Set Source to "Deploy from a branch"
 4. Select branch: `main` (or your main branch)
 5. Set folder to `/web`
-6. Save - site will be available at `https://yourusername.github.io/GAIAView/`
+6. Save - site will be available at `https://rootlake.github.io/StarField3D/`

 #### Option 2: Local Development